TiegoMakaleng/Android-Topics-ScrollView/README.md

 # ScrollView

-This basic app demonstrates the usage of a ScrollView.
+This basic project demonstrates the usage of a ScrollView.
 -----------------------------------------------------------

 ## Screenshots